Alastair Cook: 2009–10: South Africa and Bangladesh

 Cook made his return to international Twenty20 cricket during the tour of South Africa in 2009–10.
 After scoring 11 runs in the first match, Cook was handed the captaincy after Paul Collingwood picked up an injury prior to the second match but led them to an 84 run loss after posting only 26.
 In the second Test he scored a patient 118 after being saved by a third umpire referral at 64.
 This, along with a century from Ian Bell, gave England their only Test win of the drawn series with an innings margin.
 Despite a meagre performance in the rest of the series, it was quickly announced that England's 2010 tour against Bangladesh would see Strauss rested, with Cook taking on the captaincy role in the Test and One-Day teams as, what national selector Geoff Miller, "an audition for future engagements".

 In his first Test as captain in Chittagong, Cook led the team to a win, despite a strong rearguard from Bangladesh, with the top score in both innings.
 Scoring a century in the first, in the second innings he accumulated 4,000 Test which coincided with teammate Collingwood achieving the same.
 At 25 years, 79 days Cook became the youngest Englishman to reach this amount and the second youngest worldwide after Indian veteran Sachin Tendulkar who was 24 years, 224 days old.
 In the second Test, Cook scored the winning runs in a nine wicket win, having scored another century.
 By virtue of being captain, Cook returned to England's ODI squad for the first time since 2008 and led the team as an opening batsmen to a three win whitewash with respectable scores.

 After England's successful tour of Bangladesh, Bangladesh came to tour England with Strauss returning as captain and Cook being omitted once more for the short format.
-Cook was unable to reproduce the good from he showed as captain, making scores of seven and 23 in the first Test before being dismissed for 29 in the second Test between the two sides.
+Cook was unable to reproduce the good form he showed as captain, making scores of seven and 23 in the first Test before being dismissed for 29 in the second Test between the two sides.